webpapaya/fhs-react-redux-starter-kit/README.md

 ├── build                     # app build
 ├── storybook-static          # storybook build
 ├── public                    # public assets (favicon, ...)
-├── src                       # Application Code
+└── src                       # Application Code
-│ ├── action-creators           # Redux action creators
+  ├── action-creators         # Redux action creators
-│ ├── components                # Components which could be reused in other applications │ ├── containers                # Components which can't be reused in other applications │ └── reducers                  # Redux reducers
+  ├── components              # Components which could be reused in other applications ├── containers              # Components which can't be reused in other applications └── reducers                # Redux reducers
-└── yarn.lock
 ```